-Straight Tube: Nucleus 15” Honeycomb Perc Straight Tube Bong
+Straight Tube: Chongz “Chainsaw” 32cm Double Disc Perc Straight Tube Bong

 What are Bongs Made of?

-Bong makers have long been ambitious with materials, using everything from acrylic to silicone to make water chambers.
-Scientific, borosilicate glass has emerged as the gold standard for bong bodies, although these pieces tend to be on the pricier side.
-Our Acrylic bongs are made from great quality materials and represent a budget.
-Silicone bongs are a solid new option for the clumsier smoker, offering an alternative to acrylic that won’t break on impact (in fact, plenty of silicone bongs even come with suction cups on the bottom to avoid tipping).
-Ceramic bongs are also available, and although they’re certainly less popular than glass or silicone ones they’re also generally more affordable than either of those materials.
+Bong makers have long been ambitious with materials, using everything from acrylic and bamboo to ceramics & glass to make water chambers.
+Scientific, borosilicate glass has emerged as the gold standard for bong bodies, and we stock pieces that range in price to suit any budget.
+Our Acrylic bongs are made from great quality materials and represent a reasonable price point.
+Silicone bongs are a solid new option for the clumsier smoker, offering an alternative to glass that’ll never break on impact (in fact, plenty of silicone bongs even come with suction cups on the bottom to avoid tipping).
+We also stock a range of affordable novelty Gas mask Bongs which are very popular.

 The same material logic goes for bowls and downstems as does for the body of the bong.
 While metal (usually titanium) pieces are available, glass bowls and downstems are more well-regarded.